What is a Dietitian?

 - Receive a bachelor’s degree from an accredited university or college and complete course work approved by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

-Students wishing to become a registered dietitian study subjects including food and nutrition sciences, foodservice systems management, business, economics, computer science, culinary arts, sociology, communications, biochemistry, physiology, microbiology, anatomy and chemistry.
+Students wishing to become registered dietitians study subjects including food and nutrition sciences, foodservice systems management, business, economics, computer science, culinary arts, sociology, communications, biochemistry, physiology, microbiology, anatomy and chemistry.

 KU does not provide a didactic program in dietetics and is unable to provide the verification statement required for application to dietetic internships.